Borrowing: Students, Faculty, Staff

 • Not eligible for requests or recalls.

-The curriculum collection includes books and materials for use by Education students.
-This collection is on the 3rd floor of Bata Library.
+The Curriculum Collection includes books and materials for use by Education students.
+This collection can be found on the main (2nd) floor of Bata Library, behind the Reference shelves.

 • You can borrow curriculum material for 14 days; renewals are permitted to extend the loan up to 60 days.